ambroiseRabier/SquadTS/README.md

 ## Docker ( has yet to be confirmed ok :) )

+Running SquadTS in docker is for advanced user.

 If you are using docker, there is a `.dockerfile` you can use without downloading anything else.

 ```shell